 Review of Literature

-Multimodal Composition: A Critical Sourcebook intends to be a starting point for instructors that wish to incorporate multimodal compositions into their curriculum.
+Multimodal Composition: A Critical Sourcebook intends to be a starting point for instructors who wish to incorporate multimodal compositions into their curriculum.
 Continued growth in popularity due to numerous calls to action to improve digital literacies and to incorporate multimodal assignments over the last ten years plush make it difficult for instructors to know where to begin if they are starting to rethink their approach to incorporating multimodal compositions.
 There’s no shortage of collections that address multimodal compositions.
 However, this book sets itself apart from other collections.
 It has much to offer instructors that currently teach, and make use of multimodal pedagogy.
 The organization of the book proves to be one of the many things it does well to enhance the purpose of this critical sourcebook.
 Which, I believe, one of the main arguments of this book, is quite simply that it should be the go to sourcebook for those instructors that currently teach multimodal assignments, or the place to start for instructors interested in multimodal composition.
 Within that framework and goal the book is split into six parts to that address very specific areas of multimodal composition.

 This is a long book, boasting over 500 pages of content.
 For this reason, the organization is incredibly important, but also very necessary.
 It would be impossible to go into specific detail about each section, but to provide a better understanding of how this book presents itself as the critical sourcebook for all things multimodal composition here is a brief overview of the six sections.
 The first section aims to work through the very definition of multimodal composition.
 Part two approaches design.
 Part three investigate the value of incorporating multimodal composition into composition classes, but also what is lost as result of moving from print based media to the Internet.
 Part four acknowledges that instructors can no longer deny the importance of multimodal composition, which accounts for this section of the book.
 This section specifically discusses assignments and assessment of multimodal composition.
 This section situates assessment as a driving force behind assignments.
 Simply put, the argument presented in the book here is without knowing how to assess these assignments it is difficult to encourage support for teaching them when instructors have more training in how to assess alphabetic text.
 This section is the most informative, and demonstrates the practical nature of the book.
 The pedagogies that influence multimodal composition, the role of composition in creating new meanings by using different modes, gives examples of assignments, and how to assess them, as well as presenting different literacies and practices found in multimodal composition collections such as this one.
 Often times it is the part of the book with the most advice for practical application, and attempts to bridge the gap between theory and practice.
 In a collection like this, aimed at the beginning instructor, or instructor just beginning to teach multimodal composition this section likely has the most value of any other section.